metapsy-project/metapsyDocs/content/general/_index.en.md

 #### Introducing Meta-Analytic Research Domains

-As part of the Metapsy project, we aim to create a centralized hub for meta-analytic research domains (MARDs).
+Metapsy aims to serve as a centralized hub for meta-analytic research domains (MARDs).

 > MARDs are living systematic reviews of an entire research domain.
 In contrast to conventional systematic reviews and meta-analyses, MARDs do not focus on one specific population, intervention, comparison, or outcome (PICO), but on an entire research field that is too broad to be covered by one meta-analysis.